Washington Internship Program

 - Research Organizations in the Natural, Biological, & Medical Sciences

 As the largest internship organization in the country, the Washington Center utilizes its vast network of contacts to facilitate the placement of students.
-Internships are also possible with organizations, firms, agencies, etc. that are not currently part of the Washington Center’s network of placement sites, i.e., for students that a particular placement site in mind that has not previously had an internship relationship with the Washington Center.

 Who is Eligible for an Internship?

 Please Note: Internships are open to both US and international students.
-However, some (Washington Center) scholarship opportunities are available only to US citizens.
+However, some (Washington Center) scholarship and internship opportunities are available only to US citizens.
 Also, all prospective interns cannot start a Washington internship until they are at least a second-semester sophomore.

 It is crucial to bear in mind that the main question for any prospective Stockton student is not whether they will be accepted into the Washington internship – that is virtually assured with a 2.75 GPA and the Campus Liaison’s signature on the application.
 Nor is it a question of whether a student will receive an internship placement – once their application is accepted an internship is guaranteed.
 Instead, the only real question is “where” a student will be placed.